ctkelley/MultiPrecisionArrays.jl/README.md

 __This package is nowhere close to ready for registration or release to a general audience.
 It's public only to help me do CI and clean up the docs.__

-I may register this in a few weeks so a few people who work in this field can play with it.
+I may register this in a few weeks so some people who work in this field can play with it.
 Before I do that I need to

 - Complete the documentation
 - Get a first draft of the ArXiv preprint posted